BA Acting and Community Theatre

 BA Acting and Community Theatre is a dynamic and active course for people who want to influence their world through theatre.
 In an intensely practical, professionally-oriented course, a broad range of acting and performance skills are developed through projects with people in the local community.
 This is a professional route into the world of theatre in which actors can create theatre for, with and about the communities in which they will live.

-Second year students work in conjunction with professionals to create theatre based on the stories of local people, make new work with schools, make and edit videos, learn clowning and puppetry, develop workshop facilitation skills with young people and create exciting outdoor theatre and street theatre in one of the most appropriate of settings - a popular seaside resort!
+Second year students work in conjunction with professionals to create theatre based on the stories of local people, make new work with schools, make and edit videos, learn clowning, puppetry and circus skills, develop workshop facilitation skills with young people and create exciting outdoor theatre and street theatre in one of the most appropriate of settings - a popular seaside resort!
 During this year students are also placed with a professional company as an intern to develop an understanding of the community theatre industry and to forge professional links.

 After East 15